protocol/research-website/content/posts/202207-probelab/index.md

 ProbeLab’s mission is summarized in the following quote:

-_“You can’t improve what you don’t measure, and you should measure what (you think) you’ve just improved.”_
+> You can’t improve what you don’t measure, and you should measure what (you think) you’ve just improved.”

 As was highlighted very accurately in [Juan Benet's recent talk](https://youtu.be/jH9BkLTxhp8) at the Paris P2P Festival, the most successful systems in use today are those for which you can find a lot of benchmarking studies.
 We believe decentralized networks should have a place in this list and be successful in their mission to promote open platforms, free speech, resilient operations, and high performance.